Updated October 3, 2019 . AmFam Team

 Aside from the farm itself, there’s the matter of final expenses to consider.
 In order to keep things organized, you might want to take out a second, smaller policy for yourself that covers the costs of potential medical expenses and the cost of a funeral.
 If taking out a second policy seems overwhelming, just factor your final expenses into the policy meant to financially protect your farm.

 Life insurance can also help you protect your farm financially while you’re still alive.
-If you have a cash value policy like a DreamSecure Whole Life policy, you can typically take out loans* against its cash value, using that money to help pay for things like unexpected medical expenses.
+If you have a cash value policy like a DreamSecure Whole Life policy or DreamSecure Flexible Life Insurance policy, you can typically take out loans* against its cash value, using that money to help pay for things like unexpected medical expenses.
 There are other living benefits of life insurance to consider, including living benefit riders, that can make your life insurance policy work for you before you pass away.

 Protecting what matters most means preparing for the future.
 Connect with your American Family Insurance agent (Opens in a new tab) to discuss your life insurance options.